ysarath/Rotten-Tomatoes/README.md

 Rotten-Tomatoes
 ===============

-Rotten Tomatoes App for Codepath
+Rotten Tomatoes App for IOS Programming assignment
+- GIF files are in Issues Tab.

 How many Hours did it take to complete?
 10Hours